-Making a new wedding ring from old gold, collaborating in old wedding ring redesign, or creating new jewelry from old jewelry is our specialty!
+It doesn’t matter where you live.
+Every day, we are making a new wedding ring from old gold, collaborating on an old wedding ring redesign, and creating new jewelry from old jewelry for people all over North America.

 Here's the bottom line:

-Regardless of who you decide to work with, this article — divided into four easy to read sections — probably provides the most complete information on repurposing jewelry you'll find anywhere online.
+This article probably provides the most complete information on repurposing jewelry you'll find anywhere online.

-1. Case studies: Take a quick look at examples of our old wedding redesign and custom jewelry from old jewelry projects.
+1. Case studies: Take a quick look at example projects involving old wedding ring redesign and creating new custom jewelry from old or inherited jewelry.

 2. How do we redesign old jewelry into new?
 Enter our studio to see how we redesign jewelry and transform old wedding rings into new wedding rings.

-4. About us: This covers the issue of trust, who we are and what we're capable of in our repurposing jewelry projects.
+4. About us: This covers the issue of trust, who we are as dedicated artisan jewelers, uniquely qualified for repurposing projects.